psampaz/slice/README.md

 You are very welcome to contribute new opearations in this library.

-The minimum requirements to accept a pull are the following:
+The minimum requirements to accept a pull request are the following:

 - Use only functions.
 This is a function based library so struct based operations will not be accepted, in order to preserve simplicity and consistency
 - 100% code coverage